Table of contents

 Vaadin-on-Kotlin offers Role-Based Access Control (RBAC).
 Every user in the app is assigned a set of roles - a set of duties it is expected to perform in the app.
 Every Vaadin view then declares roles allowed to see that particular view; only users which are assigned at least one of the roles declared on the view are then allowed to visit that view.

-vok apps use the Vaadin Simple Security library.
-To use the library, simply add the following to your build.gradle file:
+VoK apps use the Vaadin Simple Security library.
+To use the library, add it to your gradle/libs.versions.toml:

 dependencies {